 Since coming off of my first Whole30, I haven’t gone too crazy with eating everything I wasn’t allowed to during it.
 In fact, most of my meals are still compliant.
-I like eating that way, and even though I’m not crazy strict about it, I’m still trying to eat more cleanly and as healthily as possible, while still keeping things delicious :)
+I like eating that way.
+Even though I’m not crazy strict about it, I’m still trying to eat more cleanly and as healthily as possible, while still keeping things delicious :)

-Of course, I’m tasting my baked goods, but trying not to eat too much of them, and keeping things mostly Paleo too, so I’m not throwing my body too off track.
-One of the only off limits foods that’s made it’s way firmly back into my diet is peanut butter.
+Of course, I’m tasting my baked goods, but trying not to eat too much of them.
+I’m keeping things mostly Paleo too, so I’m not throwing my body too off track.
+One of the only off-limits foods that’s made its way firmly back into my diet is peanut butter.

-During my Whole30, I reignited my love of almond butter, but I definitely had some moments where I was craving a spoonful of peanut butter goodness.
+During my Whole30, I reignited my love of almond butter got reignited.
+However…there were definitely moments of me craving a spoonful of creamy peanut butter.

 The combination of chocolate and peanut butter will probably forever be my favorite – it’s just too good, and I’ll take it any way I can get it.
 (Side note: I recently made this Chocolate Peanut Milk from The Almond Eater and it’s INSANELY good – try it!!)

-Sooo, when I had the idea to blend up chia pudding to make it smooth and creamy, I decided chocolate and peanut butter was definitely the flavor combo to try out.
+Sooo, when the idea to blend up chia pudding to make it smooth and creamy popped into my head, chocolate and peanut butter was definitely the flavor combo to try out.
 Such a good idea.

-By whizzing up chia pudding in the blender, the chia seeds are pulverized and the mixture becomes smooth and silky, which is perfect especially if you normally don’t like the texture of chia pudding.
+By whizzing up chia pudding in the blender, you pulverize the chia seeds.
+This makes the mixture becomes smooth and silky!
+This is perfect especially if you normally don’t like the texture of chia pudding.
 I feel like the smoothness also makes this feel more dessert-like, where chia seeds always make it seem like breakfast to me.

-The layers are super simple to make, and very similar – the chocolate layer just has the addition of cocoa powder and a little extra sweetener to make up for it.
-I used maple syrup to sweeten, but you can use dates if you want a more natural sweetness, or honey if you prefer.
+The layers are super simple to make.
+The chocolate layer just has the addition of cocoa powder and a little extra sweetener to make up for it.
+I used maple syrup to sweeten.
+However, you can use dates if you want a more natural sweetness, or honey if you prefer.

-This recipe makes about 4 servings, so it’s perfect for meal prepping – just layer them into jars ahead of time and then you can have them ready to go in the morning.
+This recipe makes about 4 servings, so it’s perfect for meal prepping.
+Just layer into jars ahead of time and you’ll have them ready to go in the morning.
 Just add a drizzle of peanut butter and some peanuts, and devour.